 It was a unique period of Republican government in Britain.

 Few Scots openly opposed Cromwell’s Protectorate, most simply lived with it.
-It was a welcome time of relative peace and stability in Leith and throughout Scotland.
+It was a welcome time of relative peace and stability throughout Scotland.

 In Scotland, the end of the 17th century was a time of famine and increasing poverty.